Allied Forces Northern Europe

 Allied Forces Northern Europe (AFNORTH) was the northern Major Subordinate Command of NATO's Allied Command Europe (ACE), located at Kolsås outside Oslo.
-In the case of war with the Soviet Union, AFNORTH would assume supreme command of all Allied forces in northern Europe (Norway and Denmark) and Germany north of Elbe/Hamburg and adjacent sea territory.
+In the case of war with the Soviet Union, AFNORTH would assume supreme command of all Allied forces in northern Europe (Norway and Denmark) and West Germany north of Elbe/Hamburg and adjacent sea territory.

 History

+The headquarters was established in Volksenlia Station and the previous "Voksenkollens Hospits" building, in Kolsås.
+The first Commander-in-Chief, Admiral Sir Patrick Brind, transferred command of AFNORTH to Lieutenant General Sir Robert Mansergh on 1 April 1951.
+In accordance with naval tradition Admiral Brind's car was "towed by a large group" after the ceremony.

 For much of its existence its commander-in-chief (CINCNORTH) was a British Admiral or General.
-The chief-of-staff was always a German Vice Admiral.
+The chief-of-staff was always a West German Vice Admiral.
 The central Air Force Commander Northern Europe, who would assume command of all NATO air forces in AFNORTH's area in the case of war, was directly subordinated to CINCNORTH and was always a general from the U.S. Air Force.
 The leadership of AFNORTH additionally included a Land Deputy, a Sea Deputy, and an Air Deputy, who were for a period Danish or Norwegian Major Generals or Rear Admirals.

 Headquarters Allied Air Forces Northern Europe was created by SHAPE on 29 March 1951.
 Major General R.K.
 Taylor, U.S. Air Force, was assigned as its commander on 2 April 1951.
 The Headquarters was established in London on 1 June 1951 and later transferred to Oslo, Norway on 22 June 1951.
 By June 1952 no units had been earmarked or allocated for it.
 Major General Homer L. Sanders held command September 1954-September 1957.
 Major General Carl D. Peterson became Air Deputy in June 1977.

 Until the formation of BALTAP around 1962, AFNORTH comprised Allied Land Forces Norway, Allied Land Forces Denmark, and Allied Air Forces and Allied Naval Forces, Northern Europe (four commands).